alexvoss/mkdocs-material-fork/docs/insiders/sponsoring-tiers.md

 Each [monthly sponsoring tier] offers a range of benefits tailored to your needs.
-Benefits include access to our private Material for MkDocs Insiders repository, priority handling of bug reports, and more, which vary by the number of sites and collaborators required.
+Benefits include access to our private Material for MkDocs Insiders repository, priority handling of bug reports, and more, which vary by the number of sites[^1] and collaborators required.
 Remember, you can always [upgrade or downgrade] your sponsorship level at any time.

+  [^1]:
+   A site is defined as one domain or "project," regardless of the number of documentation pages it includes or its complexity.

   [monthly sponsoring tier]: #monthly-sponsoring
   [non-commercial]: #non-commercial-use